 So the question becomes how much land is enough to prevent a wind turbine from having a negative impact on the neighborhood?
 The National Academy of Science has recommended a 2600 foot setback, about half a mile, from the nearest home.
 Other recommendations and ordinances have allowed much less.

-Another issue is noise, an actual complaint when wind turbines have been installed somewhat near residential neighborhoods.
+Another issue that neighbors will be sure to wonder about is noise, an actual complaint when wind turbines have been installed somewhat near residential neighborhoods.
 However, this problem seems easily addressed.
 The wind turbine zoning amendment simply should refer to the acceptable decibel level (a measure of noise) in residential neighborhoods, providing one has been established either through zoning or in a separate ordinance.

 If not, the highest level of total noise on a regular basis you should tolerate at the outside wall of any house is probably 40 decibels, abbreviated dB.
 (The higher the decibel number, the louder the noise.)